Sun & Water Safety Tips for Spring Break & Beyond

 Casanowe/iStock

-When at a public pool or beach, set boundaries with kids in terms of how far out they can walk down the beach or go in the water.
+When at a public pool or beach, spring break safety tips can include setting boundaries with kids in terms of how far out they can walk down the beach or go in the water.
 Tell them they must be in sight at all times and let them know where the lifeguards are ahead of time so that if they need help, they’ll know exactly where to look.

 Make Running Rules